Vicente Escobedo

-Vicente Escobedo (born November 6, 1981) is an American professional boxer who competed from 2005 to 2013.
+Vicente Escobedo (born November 6, 1981) is an American former professional boxer who competed from 2005 to 2013.
 As an amateur, he represented his country at the 2003 World Championships and the 2004 Summer Olympics.

-Amateur career
+Biography

-As an amateur Escobedo boxed out of the Woodland Boxing Club.
+Escobedo grew up in a Mexican-American family in Woodland, California.
+As an amateur, Escobedo boxed out of the Woodland Boxing Club.

 Escobedo represented the United States at the 2004 Summer Olympics, winning one bout and losing one bout.
 He qualified for the Olympic Games by ending up in first place at the 1st AIBA American 2004 Olympic Qualifying Tournament in Tijuana, Mexico.